helenebrulin/logical_dbs_extractor/README.md

-# Open Source Logical Databases Extractor
+# Redis Open Source Logical Databases Extractor

 This script creates RDB snapshots for each logical database of a Redis open source instance.